Microsoft Endpoint Manager Devices: Complete MEM Tour

-According to the Gardner quadrant published on August 16, Microsoft is by far the leader in the area of unified endpoint management tools.
-Microsoft Endpoint Manager (MEM) has played a major role in achieving this clear ranking.
-MEM has grown more and more in recent years and has received more and more new functions.
+According to the Gartner quadrant published on August 16, Microsoft is by far the leader in the area of unified endpoint management tools.
+Microsoft Intune has played a major role in achieving this clear ranking.
+Intune has grown more and more in recent years and has received more and more new functions.
 According to rumors, we can soon expect support for Chrome OS (source: twitter).

 This blog is the first blog of a whole blog series.
-In this blog series, I want to give you a tour of all the features that Microsoft Endpoint Manager has to offer.
+In this blog series, I want to give you a tour of all the features that Microsoft Intune has to offer.

 More blogs from this series: